The Poor in Spirit

 Spirit of God upon

-Why is Christ
+Why is Christ the answer?

 Change your thinking